Americans rush to stock up on essentials as coronavirus spreads

 J&J, which also makes Listerine mouthwash, said it was shipping stocks of products in a controlled manner.
 Its plants that make other consumer products were increasing production to ensure retailers were well supplied, it said, adding that it did not expect any shortages.

-On Thursday, pharmacy chain Walgreens Boots Alliance Inc and supermarket chain Kroger Co placed purchase limits to stabilize inventory.
+On Thursday, pharmacy chain Walgreens Boots Alliance Inc and supermarket chain Kroger Co placed purchase limits to stabilise inventory.

 Kroger placed a limit on the number of cold, flu and sanitary products per order, while Walgreens said it was limiting disinfectant wipes and cleaners, face masks, hand sanitizers, thermometers and gloves to four each per customer.